'Pvt sector can help increase funding options for rail infra'

-New Delhi, March 28 (IANS) Private sector could help increase funding options for creating railway infrastructure, said ratings agency ICRA.
+New Delhi: Private sector could help increase funding options for creating railway infrastructure, said ratings agency ICRA.

 "Given the increased funding requirements, besides higher global business services (GBS), other avenues like Joint Ventures (JVs) with the state government, sourcing funds from multilateral financing institutions, and attracting private sector investment will be important," said Shubham Jain, Senior Vice-President and Group Head, Corporate Ratings, ICRA.